-Children are eligible to enroll in the full-day kindergarten program if their 5th birthday is on or before December 1, 2019.
+Children are eligible to enroll in the kindergarten program if their 5th birthday is on or before December 1, 2023.
+Children are eligible to enroll in the PreK program if their 4th birthday is on or before December 1, 2023.
 Proof of age and immunization records are required.
-Registration for children entering kindergarten in September will be held in early May.
+Registration for children entering PreK and kindergarten in September will be held in the spring.
 An orientation is held in August prior to the start of school to familiarize children and parents with the building and the routines associated with attending school.